Home

 What’s Your Metal Detecting Story?

-I want to read about your metal detecting stories.
+Many of us would like to read about your metal detecting stories, and see pictures of your finds.
 Here is your chance to share your stories and your finds with others.
-You will also have a chance of winning my complete 13 episode metal detecting TV series as a download.

-Each month I will choose a winner based on the best story and the best find.
-You need to upload a picture, as well as write a brief story about how you located your find.
+Just upload a picture, as well a brief story about how you located your find.

-Have fun with this and create your own page.
+Have fun with this, create your own page.

 Click here to upload more images (optional)